-Many publicly criticised the court decision and blamed Radnaased for inviting to shut down other high profile bribe cases.
-Former justice vice-minister Enkhbayar claimed that corruption cases related to the state-owned Development Bank could be closed due to the expiration of limitation period.
+Former Justice Vice-Minister has warned that corruption cases related to the state-owned Development Bank could be closed due to the expiration of the limitation period.

-Early this year the OECD found that conviction rate in Mongolia was very low at 8 percent, while the number of corruption probes quadrupled in 3 years and 41% of all cases in 2018 dismissed at the pre-trial stage.
+The low conviction rate in Mongolia is also a cause for concern.
+According to the OECD, the conviction rate in Mongolia is only 8%, while the number of corruption probes has quadrupled in the last three years.
+In addition, 41% of all cases in 2018 were dismissed at the pre-trial stage.